ericcfields/FMUT/FMUT_release_notes.md

 ## Release Notes

-This is a backward compatible bug fix release.
-It is recommended that all users upgrade.

 ### New features
 * Added alpha input to `fmut.format_xls` and `format_xls` so that highlighting reflects desired alpha; currently only works with non-compiled version